blockchain-insights/blockchain-data-subnet-ops/validator/INSTALLATION.md

   btcli wallet new_coldkey --wallet.name validator
   btcli wallet new_hotkey --wallet.name validator --wallet.hotkey default
   ```

+  **Whitelist Validator Hotkey**

+  You should whitelist your validator hotkey by reaching aphex5 on Discord.
+  Currently whitelisted and blacklisted hotkeys can be found [here](https://subnet-15-cfg.s3.fr-par.scw.cloud/miner.json).

 ### Monitoring

 To monitor your containers, ensure that you run debug compose files (```docker-compose.debug.yml```), and then navigate to ```http://your_server_ip:9999```